JAFCO: JAFCO Asia

 JAFCO Asia is a wholly owned subsidiary of JAFCO that operates in Asia (excluding Japan) with a focus on technology companies.

 In 1990, JAFCO and Nomura established a joint-venture subsidiary in Singapore named Nomura/JAFCO Investment (Asia) Ltd. In 1999, JAFCO acquired full control of the subsidiary where it was renamed to JAFCO Investment (Asia Pacific).

 It is headquartered in Singapore with additional offices in Beijing, Shanghai and Taipei.
-JAFCO Asia also had an office in South Korea which spun off to become BridgePole Investment Co., Ltd., as part of a management buyout in 2019.
+JAFCO Asia also had an office in South Korea which spun off to become BridgePole Investment Co.
+Ltd. as part of a management buyout in 2019.

 Notable investments include Tudou, Teabox, Bubbly, ChinaCache, Mistral Solutions, CustomerXPs and HiSoft.

 Icon Ventures

 Icon Ventures is a wholly owned subsidiary of JAFCO that operates in the United States.

 in 2003, Jafco Ventures was founded by Joe Horowitz in 2003 in Palo Alto, California.
 JAFCO would provide capital for its funds.
-In 2015, Jafco Ventures was rebranded as Icon Ventures in order to strengthen its brand name in the US.
+In 2015, Jafco Ventures was rebranded as Icon Ventures to strengthen its brand name in the US.

 Icon Ventures has historically funded early stage, and growth stage investments in private technology-based businesses.
 Significant technology companies that it has backed include Bill.com, Teladoc, FireEye, Palo Alto Networks, and Proofpoint.